lynxoskar/data_mesh/presentation.md

 ---

 ### System of records
-Systems of records (SOR) are traditional, centralized systems that serve as the authoritative source for specific data and/or functions within an organization. **Operative flow**
+Systems of Record (SOR) are traditional, centralized systems that serve as the authoritative source for specific data and functions within an organization. **Operative flow**

 --